EngineerBetter/engineerbetter-hugo/content/blog/quarks-quickstart.md

 ```

 #### Services
-While services aren't a requirement, they'll expose your deployment so that it can be accessed outside of the cluster, so often I define the service alongside the other Quarks objects.
-When testing deployments in the first instance it's often easiest to add a ClusterIP service, this can be substituted for other implementations later.
+While Services aren't a requirement, they'll expose your deployment so that it can be accessed outside of the cluster, so often I define the Service alongside the other Quarks objects.
+When testing deployments in the first instance it's often easiest to add a ClusterIP Service, this can be substituted for other implementations later.
 ```
 ---
 apiVersion: v1